pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

 Developing a fragment is useful in the following situations:

-- When you need to update a version of an element of a technology stack in multiple locations.
+- When you must update a version of an element of a technology stack in multiple locations.
-For example, when the Java Development Kit (JDK) version needs to be updated in the build tool configuration, the buildpack configuration, and in the deployment options.
+For example, when the Java Development Kit (JDK) version must be updated in the build tool configuration, the buildpack configuration, and in the deployment options.
 - For adding a consistent cross-cutting concern to a set of Accelerators.
 Such as logging, monitoring, or support for a certain type of deployment or framework.